 The curriculum is meant for adult learners who, because of their functions or responsibilities, are likely to conduct research activities or develop, implement or evaluate programs aimed at improving safety and reducing the frequency and severity of both intentional and unintentional injury.
 In addition to increasing the number of individuals prepared with the same basic understanding, we are hoping that the common preparation this initiative will provide will enhance inter-sectoral collaboration.
 The curriculum is built on Canadian content and uses Canadian examples to illustrate concepts.
 For more information visit: http://canadianinjurycurriculum.ca/

 Contact BCIRPU for further details: firstname.lastname@example.org

-Have you taken the Canadian Injury Prevention (CIPC) or the Canadian Fall Prevention Curricula (CFPC)?
-Would you like to teach either or both of these curricula in your communities or online?
+Have you taken the Canadian Injury Prevention (CIPC) workshop?
+Would you like to teach this curriculum in your communities or online?
 If so, you will benefit from this course.

 Participants will gain an understanding of adult learning principles, presentation skills, training strategies and coaching skills.
-Upon completion of the course, participants will receive a joint certificate from the Canadian Collaborating Centres for Injury Prevention and Control (CCCIPC) and the Canadian Fall Prevention Education Collaborative (CFPEC).
+Upon completion of the course, participants will receive a joint certificate from the Canadian Collaborating Centres for Injury Prevention and Control (CCCIPC).

 This course is offered by the BC Injury Research and Prevention Unit.
-Previous completion of CIPC and/or CFPC training is a requirement for registration.
+Previous completion of CIPC training is a requirement for registration.

 For more information on the next course, please email BCIRPU.